Uncategorized

 The Pipeline Problem

-The problem is that senior developers constitute priceless intellectual capital because they not only understand the technology underlying a complex product, they understand where that product fits in world, and equally importantly, they have a feel for the world that is coming down the pike.
+The problem is that senior developers constitute priceless intellectual capital because they not only understand the technology underlying a complex product, they understand where that product fits in world, and equally importantly, they have a feel for the new world that is coming down the pike.
 They are also driven by emotion to think deeply about the purpose of what they are doing, and how to move a massive software business into the future.

 And senior people were junior people first.